-Decided to go to Redang from Kuala Lumpur?
+So you’ve decided to go to Redang from Kuala Lumpur?
+How wonderful – Redang Island really is a stunning place.

-However, thanks to being an island with no bridges and no flights from Kuala Lumpur to Redang Island, it can seem complicated to get to since there will always be at least two parts to your journey.
+However, thanks to being an island with no bridges and no flights from Kuala Lumpur to Redang Island, getting there can seem complicated.
+The journey is basically two parts – KL to the mainland closest to the island and then of course getting from the mainland to the island.

-However, getting from KL to Redang Island (otherwise known as Pulau Redang) is not complicated – you just have to take it step-by-step which I do in this guide.
+However, getting from KL to Redang Island (otherwise known as Pulau Redang) is not overly complicated if you know how.
+All you need to do is follow my step-by-step guide below.

-Below, I break up exactly how to go to Redang Island from KL, so you know exactly what you need to do, when, whether you are looking to travel KL to Redang Island by bus or taking a Kuala Lumpur to Redang Island flight.
+In this guide, I break up exactly how to go to Redang Island from KL, so you know exactly what you need to do and when to do it.
+Whether you are looking to travel KL to Redang Island by bus or taking a Kuala Lumpur to Redang Island flight it is all covered below.

 Table of Contents